Sooraj Dooba Hain

-The producer of the film, Bhushan Kumar, had heard the rough version of the song composed – and written – by Mallik and wanted to hear the final version of the song, for which Kumar wrote the lyrics.
-For the male vocals of the song, Mallik wanted a voice that did not sing many ‘peppy numbers’.

-The music video of the song was officially released on 19 December 2014 and was exclusively released on Hungama.com.
+The music video for the song was officially released on 19 December 2014 and was exclusively released on Hungama.com.
 The single of the song was digitally released on 22 December 2014.
-Commercially, the song fared well, topping the iTunes charts in India and Cambodia, along with 91.9 Friends FM weekly chart.
+Commercially, the song fared well, topping the iTunes charts in India and Cambodia, along with the 91.9 Friends FM weekly chart.

 Background

-The song is composed by Amaal Mallik who made his debut in Bollywood as a music director with the 2014 released film Jai Ho.
-Initially, Bhushan Kumar told Mallik, that he was looking for a youthful party song for the film.
-He offered the chance to five other music composers, in-order to select the best track.
-Mallik finalised a rough version of "Sooraj Dooba Hai" with a few lines written, which was originally composed by him three years ago and was rejected by many of the film producers.
-Bhushan Kumar, associated with producing the film, heard the version along with other tracks he had composed and wanted to hear the final version of the song, for which Kumaar wrote the lyrics.
-After composition, he was not aware that the song was composed for the film Roy until Bhushan showed him the poster of the film for which he has composed the song.
-He stated:
+The song was composed by Amaal Mallik who made his debut in Bollywood as a music director with the 2014 film Jai Ho.
+Initially, producer Bhushan Kumar told Mallik that he was looking for a youthful party song for the film.
+He offered the chance to five other music composers, intending to select the best track.
+Mallik finalized a rough version of "Sooraj Dooba Hain" with a few lines written, which he had originally composed three years ago and had been rejected by many film producers.
+Kumar, associated with producing the film, had heard the version along with other tracks Mallik had composed and wanted to hear the final version of the song, for which Kumaar wrote the lyrics.
+Mallik was not aware that the song was intended for the film Roy until Kumar showed him the poster of the film for which he had composed the song.